0xb120/cheatsheets_and_ctf-notes/Dev, ICT & Cybersec/Tools/Burpsuite.md

 ## Quality of life improvements and feature enhancements

+### Shadow Repeater 🔝

+[Shadow Repeater: AI-Enhanced Manual Testing](../../Readwise/Articles/PortSwigger%20Research%20-%20Shadow%20Repeater%20AI-Enhanced%20Manual%20Testing.md): a plugin which enhances your manual testing _with AI-powered, fully automatic variation testing_.
+Simply use Burp Repeater as you normally would, and behind the scenes Shadow Repeater will monitor your attacks, try permutations, and report any discoveries via Organizer.

 ### Turbo Intruder 🔝

 Extension for sending large numbers of HTTP requests and analyzing the results.
 It's intended to complement Burp Intruder by handling attacks that require extreme speed or complexity.